gvwilson/fiction/santas/index.md

 as Santa Greenwood hefted his ax.

 "I'm bein' careful!"
-Santa Greenwood said, and then three things happened more or less simultaneously:<span class="sidenote">Whether or not things happen at the same time depends in part on who you are.
+Santa Greenwood said, and then three things happened more or less simultaneously:<span class="note">Whether or not things happen at the same time depends in part on who you are.
 If you're a helium atom,
 for example,